rjeprasad/RappleProgressHUD/README.md

 RappleActivityIndicatorView can be started using any of the starter methods mentioned below.
 When calling these starter methods, two basic input values are required to customize UIs.

-###1. label
-this is the text value we are gonna display with the animated indicator
+`label` this is the text value we are gonna display with the animated indicator

-###2. attributes
-this is a dictionary with following Keys.
+`attributes` this is a dictionary with following Keys.

 - `RappleTintColorKey`               Color of the progrss circle and text
 - `RappleScreenBGColorKey`           Background color (full screen background)